Alpin-A/prism/README.md

 **Statistical significance engine** — a Python gRPC service computes two-proportion z-tests with Wilson score confidence intervals.
 Bonferroni correction is applied for multi-arm experiments.
 The false positive rate is validated at ~5% via Monte Carlo simulation.

-**Feature flags** — percentage rollout using the same hash-based approach as experiment assignment, with user-level overrides and a globally disable switch.
+**Feature flags** — percentage rollout using the same hash-based approach as experiment assignment, with user-level overrides and a global kill switch.

 ## Architecture